canopy-js/canopy-js/README.md

 Currently, we speak about prose.
 We speak about books, articles, chapters, and lectures.
 Yet every idea is an thing.
-Every idea has connections.
+Every idea has its own connections.
-Every idea can be requested.
+Every idea can itself be requested.
 So give an idea an address.
-Put at the address a page.
+And put at that address a page.
-And put on the page that which imparts the idea.
+And put on the page explanation.
+Explanation that imparts the idea.

 #### 5. Explanations are mergable